-By statute, agencies which receive more than \$25,000 from the DCF for the purchase of care and services need to have an audit, unless the audit is waived by the Department.
-The audit needs to be in accordance with standards prescribed by the department.
+For 2017, agencies which receive more than \$25,000 from the DCF for the purchase of care and services need to have an audit, unless the audit is waived by the Department.
+Effective for the 2018 calendar year, the 2017 WI Act 59 raised the audit requirement threshold from \$25,000 to \$100,000 for the purchase of care and services.
+The effective date of the new statutory provision is for services beginning on January 1, 2018.
+The audit should be performed in accordance with standards prescribed by the department.
 These standards are:

 - State Single Audit Guidelines All agencies that receive more than \$25,000 in department funds need to have audits in accordance with the State Single Audit Guidelines, including this Appendix to the Guidelines unless required by contract to follow the Provider Agency Audit Guide.
 Local governmental units must use the State Single Audit Guidelines. - Provider Agency Audit Guide Certain private agencies are required by contract to have audits in accordance with the Provider Agency Audit Guide (PAAG).
-The Provider Agency Audit Guide is online at http://dcf.wisconsin.gov/contractsgrants/pdf/paag.pdf - Programs subject to an audit DCF has not excluded any of its programs from audit coverage.
+The Provider Agency Audit Guide is online at https://dcf.wisconsin.gov/audit/requirements - Programs subject to an audit DCF has not excluded any of its programs from audit coverage.